Skip to section

-By the way, do you want to be absolutely certain that your resume contains all the right elements?
+By the way, do you want to be absolutely certain that you put all the right things on your resume?
 Consider using my:

 Include: A Crisp Employment Summary.